patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Frequently Asked Questions ==

 = I have installed Statify already.
-Why should I install Extended Evaluation for Statify? =
+Why should I install this plugin? =

-*Extended Evaluation for Statify* provides detailed statistics for the data collected with the Statify plugin.
+This plugin provides detailed statistics for the data collected with the Statify plugin.
 If you are interested in a deeper analysis of that data or want to export the evaluation as csv file, this is the right plugin for you.

 = I've just installed the plugin, but I don't see any evaluation. = If you've just installed Statify, no data is stored in the database which can be evaluated.
-Visit the *Extended Evaluation for Statify* pages later again and you'll see the statistics.
+Visit the statistics pages later again.

 = How can I download the evaluation results? =

 The complete data can be downloaded by clicking the *Export* button next to the headline of each evaluation.

-The diagrams can be downloaded by clicking the menu in the upper right corner of the diagram and choosing one of the dowload options (available: PNG image, JPG image, PDF document, SVG image).
+The diagrams can be downloaded by clicking the menu in the upper right corner of the diagram and choosing one of the download options (available: PNG image, JPG image, PDF document, SVG image).

-= How do I give other users access to the Extended Evaluation for Statify pages? =
+= How do I give other users access to the *Statify – Extended Evaluation* pages? =

-Per default, administrators have access to the *Extended Evaluation for Statify* pages.
+Per default, administrators have access to the *Statify – Extended Evaluation* statistics.

-You can give users of other roles the capability to see the *Extended Evaluation for Statify* page by extending their capabilities with a member plugin (e. g.
+You can give users of other roles the capability to see the *Statify – Extended Evaluation* pages by extending their capabilities with a member plugin (e. g.
 [Members](https://wordpress.org/plugins/members/)).
 Therefore you'll have to add the *see_statify_evaluation* capability to the user role.